How to choose the music for your wedding ceremony?

-If you’re getting married in a church, you will probably include two or three hymns in your ceremony.
-Your vicar will be able to help you with choosing suitable hymns if you haven’t got some in mind already.
-If you’re having your wedding at a venue or registry office, you are not allowed to include any religious music so hymns are out.
-But there’s nothing stopping you getting your guests to have a good old sing-a-long – “All You Need Is Love”, “L.O.V.E” or “It Must Be Love” are great options that everyone should know!
+If you are getting married in a church, you will probably include two or three hymns during your ceremony.
+Your Priest will be able to help you with choosing suitable hymns if you do not have some in mind already.
+If you are having your wedding at a venue or registry office, no religious music is permitted.

 Sign to a song

-The signing of the register is a great opportunity to introduce some music that means something to you.
-One or two songs should be enough to fill this time and keep the guests’ attention while you do the legal bit.
+The signing of the register is a great opportunity to introduce some music that means something special to you.
+Two or three songs should be enough to fill this time and keep the guests’ attention whilst you do the legal bit.